-duty of that sort.
+To the extent Squid Soap claims fraud grounded on silence in the face of a duty to speak, it fails because Airborne did not labor under any duty of that sort.
 Airborne was an arms' length counter-party negotiating across the table from Squid Soap.
 Airborne had no affirmative disclosure obligation.
 See Property Assoc.
 14 v.
 CHR Holding Corp., 2008 WL 963048, at 6 (Del.Ch.
-April 10, 2008) (holding that in the absence of a special relationship, one party to a contract is under no duty to disclose "facts of which he knows the other is ignorant" even if "he further knows the other, if he knew of them, would regard [them] as material in determining his course of action in the transaction in question" (quoting Restatement (Second) of Torts § 551 cmt. a (1977)).
+April 10, 2008) (holding that in the absence of a special relationship, one party to a contract is under no duty to disclose "facts of which he knows the other is ignorant" even if "the further knows the other, if he knew of them, would regard [them] as material in determining his course of action in the transaction in question") (quoting Restatement (Second) of Torts § 551 cmt. a (1977)).